Steve's Antique Technology

 Unfortunately, the starting price tag of $350 - $400 (around $7,000 today) prohibited any sales of the B-47 and only one is known to have been produced.
 It was held onto by the Hickok Electrical Instrument Company until the end of World War II when it was purchased from them at a company equipment surplus sale.

-Since radio receiving sets began to come Into general use and required servicing, the Hickok Co. next put on the market their next tube tester that indicated Mutual Conductance, known as Model SG 4600
+Since radio receiving sets began to come Into general use and required servicing, the Hickok Co. next put on the market their next tube tester, the Model SG 4600

 (Illustrated below).